 Cruise tracks with stations, i.e. predefined pelagic trawl stations and hydrographical stations (CTD and WP2 plankton), are shown in Figure 1.
+Two stations were added to the predetermined stations in western international waters because relatively large abundances of mackerel were observed at the stratum limit.
 For mackerel, the surface swept-area trawl survey method was used based on 30 min trawling at regularly spaced (approximately 52 nmi apart) trawl stations on equally spaced latitudinal tracks with a randomly selected starting latitude.
 The specifically designed standard MULTPELT 832 survey trawl (Table 1) with standardised rigging was used conforming to standard operational settings (see Nøttestad et al. 2016 for further details).
 For herring and blue whiting standard acoustic survey methods were used.
 The acoustic data were recorded with a Simrad EK-60 echo sounder.
 Data from the hull mounted 38 kHz transducer were logged at sea and used in the fish abundance estimation.
-The area backscattering recordings (s_A) per nautical mile were averaged by each nautical mile and the recordings were scrutinised on a daily basis with the EchoView 8 software and allocated to herring and blue whiting based on pelagic trawling aimed at the various acoustic recordings.
+The area backscattering recordings (s_A) per nautical mile were averaged by each nautical mile and the recordings were scrutinised on a daily basis with the EchoView 9 software and allocated to herring and blue whiting based on pelagic trawling aimed at the various acoustic recordings.
 The trawl gear was monitored during trawling with designed trawl sensors measuring depth and spread of the trawl.
 Light measurements were done during trawling.
 The 38 kHz Echo sounder was calibrated prior to survey with a standard copper sphere.
-Unfortunately, the last 11 CTD-casts were lost due to technical issues.